elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

   - Trojans and malware on the client machine
   - Session sniffing
 - Session sniffing involves scanning HTTP traffic between a host and client to mine session tokens
-- Two common forms of session hijacking are:
+- Two common forms of attacks that are related to session hijacking are:
   - Man in the Middle Attack
-  - Man in the Machine
+  - Man in the Browser Attack

 Notes: